 Embedding Workstation with Biospecimen Traceability

-Embedding will now have an added value: Histotech(s), while embedding, bar code the cassette and visually check the biopsies/specimens conformity to their original shape and numerousness, as recorder at the time of grossing and cassetting and displayed on the HistoDream EW screen.
+Embedding will now have an added value: histotechs, while embedding, can scan the cassettes’ bar code and visually check the biopsies/specimens conformity to their original shape and numerousness, as images at the time of grossing and cassetting are displayed on the HistoDream EW screen.

 No need to change, but improve your routine!Read More